-This is the final article in a series that has documented the Tourette Syndrome Association’s (TSA) failure to determine the cause of Tourette syndrome and find safe, effective treatments for symptoms.
+This is the final article in a series that has documented the Tourette Association of America’s (TAA) failure to determine the cause of Tourette syndrome and find safe, effective treatments for symptoms.

 The question now is: Where do we go from here?

-- The false belief that Tourette syndrome and related tic disorders are best diagnosed with simple checklists rather than through a comprehensive medical evaluation of the patient’s symptoms and possible causes.
+- The false belief that Tourette syndrome and related tic disorders are best diagnosed with simple checklists rather than through a comprehensive assessment of the patient’s symptoms and possible causes.

 - The false belief that Tourette’s is a mysterious and incurable condition with symptoms that spontaneously wax and wane for no definable reason.